kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 Further Options
 ===============

-Any web project with viewflow library, is still the django project, you can use any `reusable app <http://djangopackages.com>`_ available for the django web framework or any `Python Library
+Any web project with viewflow library is still the django project, you can use any `reusable app <http://djangopackages.com>`_ available for the django web framework or any `Python Library
 <https://github.com/vinta/awesome-python>`_

 .. image:: _static/Pony.png